brightly-salty/cadenhaustein.com/src/guildsman-history.md

 finality about them.
-The supposed central truth of the new economics having been established in this way, sophists found no difficulty in persuading the world that all other ideas and traditions which clashed with the demands of "progress" were of themselves dated.
+The supposed central truth of the new economics having been established in this way, sophists found no difficulty in persuading the world that all other ideas and traditions which clashed with the demands of"progress" were of themselves dated.
 Such ideas, they affirmed, might be true at one stage of social evolution but not at another.
 All truth, they maintained, was relative;
 absolute truth did not exist.